CameronDowner/MusicPauser/README.md

-# MusicPauser
-## Pause music based on the level of ambient sound
+# MusicPauser - Pause music based on the level of ambient sound

 My friend, Danny, reached out to me with a problem he was experiencing.

-Problem: When he was woodworking and listening to music he would often miss the best part of the song because of a loud powertool he's using
+**Problem:** When he was woodworking and listening to music he would often miss the best part of the song because of a loud powertool he's using

-Solution: An app that listens to your ambient sound & pauses whatever your listening whenever it goes above a given threshold.
+**Solution:** An app that listens to your ambient sound & pauses whatever your listening whenever it goes above a given threshold.

 # How it works